300ECLIPS-Colour-6

 Common sources of lead in the home include:

-2. Soil: Lead can contaminate soil, especially in areas near old houses or roads where lead-based paints were used or leaded gasoline was once common.
+2. Soil: Lead has contaminated soil in urban areas and close to mines, especially near old houses where lead-based paints were used or close to busy roads.
+Thus, lead can contaminate soil, especially in areas near old houses or roads where lead-based paints were used or leaded gasoline was once common.
 Children playing in soil or gardens can be exposed to lead.

-3. Plumbing: Pipes, faucets, and plumbing fixtures in older homes may contain lead, which can leach into drinking water, especially if the water is acidic or has high mineral content.
+3. Plumbing: Pipes, taps, and plumbing fixtures in older homes may contain lead, which can leach into drinking water.
+However, lead can still be commonly found, up to 8%, in new taps and fittings.

 4. Household Dust: Lead dust can form when lead-painted surfaces deteriorate or during renovation activities.
 It can settle on floors, furniture, and toys, where young children may be exposed.

-5. Imported Toys and Household Items: Some older toys, jewellery, or items from other countries may contain lead-based materials, especially if they’re made with lead-based paint or other lead-containing products.
+5. Imported Toys and Household Items: Old toys, jewellery, or items from other countries may contain lead-based materials, especially if they’re made with lead-based paint or other lead-containing products.

-6. Home Renovations and DIY: If not done safely, home renovations in older houses can disturb lead-based paint or dust, putting residents at risk.
+6. Home Renovations and DIY: If not done safely, home renovations in older houses can disturb lead-based or lead-rich paint or dust, putting residents at risk.

 Being aware of these potential sources can help reduce the risk of lead exposure in the home.